 Bringing back the rice straw

-Arko: Rice straw was widely used until around 60, 70 years ago.
-Although rice consumption in Japan is still very high, rice straws have been almost faded out in modern life.
+Arko: Rice straw was widely used until around 60, and 70 years ago.
+Although rice consumption in Japan is still very high, rice straws have almost faded out in modern life.
 I started thinking that it should be something new apart from the old traditions given that there must be a reason why straws vanished from our life.